datanav/docs/technical/woocommerce-businesscentral.rst

      - "string"

-Woocommerce Product to Businesscentral Items
+WooCommerce Product to Businesscentral Items
 --------------------------------------------
-Every Woocommerce Product will be synchronized with a Businesscentral Items.
+Every WooCommerce Product will be synchronized with a Businesscentral Items.

-Once a link between a Woocommerce Product and a Businesscentral Items is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Product and a Businesscentral Items is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Product and a Businesscentral Items:
+The following properties are synchronized between a WooCommerce Product and a Businesscentral Items:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Product Property
+   * - WooCommerce Product Property
      - Businesscentral Items Property
      - Businesscentral Data Type
    * - name